 All official European Union website addresses are in the europa.eu domain.

-See all EU institutions and bodiesPromoting sustainable transport modes such as public transport can reduce greenhouse gas emissions and other environmental pressures such as air pollution and noise.
-The EU Sustainable and Smart Mobility Strategy calls for decisive action to shift towards more public passenger transport like buses and trains.
-However, the share of buses and trains in total passenger transport has changed very little since 2005, albeit with fluctuation and rebound in 2020 and 2021 due to the COVID-19 pandemic.
-Without decisive action, it is unlikely but uncertain that a modal shift towards public transport will occur in the near future.
+See all EU institutions and bodiesPromoting sustainable transport modes like public transport can reduce greenhouse gas emissions and other environmental pressures such as air pollution and noise.
+The EU Sustainable and Smart Mobility Strategy underlines the importance of public passenger transport in greater transport sustainability.
+The share of buses and trains in total passenger transport has changed very little since 2005, with some fluctuation due to the COVID-19 pandemic.
+Shifting more people to public transport still requires decisive action and a break from long-standing habits.

 Figure 1.
 Share of bus and trains in total inland passenger transport activity in the EU-27

-Changes to the EU’s mobility system will be vital if the EU is to realise its green and digital transformation ambitions and become more resilient to future crises.
-In 2020, under the umbrella of the European Green Deal, the European Commission adopted, a Sustainable and Smart Mobility strategy aimed at promoting, inter alia, the use of more sustainable transport modes.
-One of the objectives of the strategy is to increase the number of passengers travelling by rail and commuting by public transport, instead of with a personal car.
-Achieving this objective could reduce greenhouse gas and air pollutant emissions and other environmental pressures .
+In 2020, under the scope of the European Green Deal, the European Commission (EC) adopted a Sustainable and Smart Mobility Strategy supporting, among others, the use of more sustainable transport modes.
+One objective of the strategy is to increase the number of passengers travelling by rail and commuting by public transport, instead of with a personal car.
+Achieving this objective could reduce greenhouse gas and air pollutant emissions, and other environmental pressures.
+Changes to the EU’s mobility system are vital to realise the green and digital transformation ambitions and become more resilient to future crises.

 Figure 2.
 Percentage point variation in the share of bus and trains (collective modes) in total inland passenger transport activity by country